-- The Department has created a plan and process to operate overnight warming centers in Lexington-Fayette County.
-While these centers are only temporary in nature, operating no more than 48-72 hours at a time, it does come with some budgetary needs that have been provided for food supplies and security for the facility. - Funding for Warming Shelter, if needed - Funding provided for bus passes for the Housing Advocate to distribute.
+- Funding for a new Housing Navigation Specialist position that will be funded with Housing Stabilization funds in FY24. - The Department has created a plan and process to operate overnight warming centers in Lexington-Fayette County.
+While these centers are only temporary in nature, operating no more than 48-72 hours at a time, it does come with some budgetary needs that have been provided for food supplies and security for the facility. - Funding for Warming Shelter, if needed. - Funding provided for bus passes for the Housing Advocate to distribute.